MicheleLiberio/eurorbit/README.md

 # Weather Forecast App

 A simple and responsive weather forecast application built with JavaScript, jQuery, and Bootstrap.
-It provides current weather information and short-term forecasts for any city using the OpenWeatherMap API.
+It provides current weather information and short-term forecasts for any city using the [7Timer API](https://www.7timer.info/).

 ## Description

-This web app allows users to search for a city and view real-time weather data, including temperature, humidity, wind speed, and general weather conditions.
+This web app allows users to search for a city and view real-time weather data, including temperature conditions.
 The interface is responsive and mobile-friendly thanks to Bootstrap.

 ## Features